CluckeyMcCormick/fictional-guacamole/FicGuac/status/README.md

 This is the name of the status effect that is displayed to the player - i.e. *On Fire* or *Pox Ridden* or something.

 ### Functions
-Now, if it were up to me, the `BaseStatusCondition` wouldn't have any functions.
+The `BaseStatusCondition` was originally designed as more of a data class: not a class that actually does stuff, but one that just holds data that classes things act on.
+Ideally, such a class wouldn't have any functions.
+However, there are some instances where we just had to yield to Godot's limitations and plain good architecture.
 But there's one problem - we need a consistent way to get a status' modifiers and particles.
-Godot doesn't let us overwrite a variable declared in a parent scene/class outside of a function, so we can't do this with variables.
-Instead, we need to define these variables per-status-effect and return them through some common functions.

 ##### `get_modifiers`
 Returns an array of `StatMod` objects (see below) - these are the actual modifiers to be applied.
+Godot doesn't let us overwrite a variable declared in a parent scene/class outside of a function, so we can't do this with a common `modifiers` variable.
+Instead, we need to define these modifiers per-status-effect and return them through this function.

 ##### `get_scalable_particles`
 Returns an array of particle effects for this status effect.
 These must be loaded `ScalableParticleBlueprint` resources.
 If you wish to use a preconstructed particle effect, do not add it to this array - add it as a child of the deriving scene's node.

+##### `spawn_particles`
+Spawns in the particle effects specified by the `get_scalable_particles` function.
+Avoids building the particle effects twice if they have already been built and the function gets called again.
+Optionally takes in a `Vector3` to set the custom-scaling on the newly created particle effects.

+This functionality used to exist outside of the `BaseStatusCondition`, however, we would always stick the particle effects under the `BaseStatusCondition` node.
+It became hard to justify why the `BaseStatusCondition` shouldn't be responsible for managing it's own particle effects.

 ### Signals
 ##### `condition_expired`